 Casual Home Wooden Crate

 Dog crates often take up a lot of space in our home, but they’re rarely pretty to look at.
+These stained, lacquered wooden crates from Casual Home* aim to change all that.

 Choose a color and design to fit in with the rest of your decor, and use the top of the crate as an end table.